matanbz/FAABP/README.md

 # FAABP
-A multi-agent based simulation code combining a physics engine and logic and communication
+A multi-agent based simulation code combining a physics engine and logic and communication of a heterogenous swarm

 greens.py - sets the "green function" for the interaction (choice of function sets boundary condition, type of interaction, potential etc.) timepropogation.py - has the runge kutta integrator